jcubic/jquery.terminal/README.md

-In version 1.21.0 executing terminal methods using extendend commands `[[ terminal::clear() ]]` was also disabled by default because attacker (depending on your application) could execute `terminal::echo` with raw option to enter any html.
+In version 1.21.0 executing terminal methods using extendend commands `[[ terminal::clear() ]]` was also disabled by default because attacker (depending on your application) could execute `terminal::echo` with raw option to enter any html and execute any javascript.
 To enable this feature from this version you need to use `invokeMethods: true` option.

-The features are safe to enable, if you don't save user input in DB and don't echo it back to different users.
+The features are safe to enable, if you don't save user input in DB and don't echo it back to different users (like with chat application).
+It's also safe if you escape formatting before you echo stuff.

+If you don't save user input in DB but allow to echo back what user types and have enabled `execHash` options, you may have reflected XSS vulnerability if you enable this features.
+If you escape formatting this options are also safe.

 ### Contributors